shortlink-org/shortlink/internal/services/support/README.md

 ## Support Services

+> [!NOTE]
-This service implements the support services for our customers.
+> This service implements the support services for our customers.

 ### ADR